-The Army ROTC program offers two-, three-, and four-year scholarships and other financial incentives to those individuals seeking leadership training and experience.
-Participants who successfully complete this course are commissioned 2nd Lieutenants in the United States Army, Army Reserve, or National Guard.
+Our Army ROTC program offers two-, three-, and four-year scholarships and other financial incentives to those individuals seeking leadership training and experience.
+Participants who successfully complete the program are commissioned 2nd Lieutenants in the United States Army, Army Reserve, or National Guard.
 These scholarships are merit based and not awarded on financial need or family income.
-Applicants accepting a scholarship must attend classes at Longwood University, a partnership school with the University of Richmond ROTC program.
+Applicants accepting a scholarship sign a contract with the U.S. Army and must participate in Military Science classes and required military training.

-If awarded an ROTC scholarship, an applicant receives full tuition per year for each year of the scholarship.
-In addition, the scholarship awards an annual allotment of \$1,200 for textbooks and supplies plus a tax-free monthly stipend in the amount of \$300 for freshmen, \$350 for sophomores, \$450 for juniors, and \$500 for seniors.
+If awarded an ROTC scholarship, an applicant receives full tuition and fees per year for each year of the scholarship.
+In addition, the scholarship awards an annual allotment of \$1,200 for textbooks and supplies plus a tax-free monthly stipend in the amount of \$420 while school is in session.

-For more information, contact the Department of Military Science at the University of Richmond at 804-287-6066, the resident military instructor at Longwood University at 434-395-2136, or LTC Rucker Snead (USA, Ret) at the Wilson Center at (434) 223-7077 or rsnead@hsc.edu.
+For more information, contact LTC Rucker Snead (USA, Ret) at (434) 223-7077 or rsnead@hsc. edu, or the Department of Military Science at the University of Richmond at 804-287-6066.